 By Xi En, United States

-Which Words in the Bible Are God’s Words?
+Which words in the Bible are God’s words?

-God is the Creator and only God’s words are the truth, the way, and the life; we humans are created beings.
-There is substantial difference between the Creator and the creation.
+God is the Creator; we humans are created beings.
+There is a substantial difference between the Creator and the created.
 They cannot be placed on the same level and cannot be confused with each other.
-The work and word of God cannot be done by any corrupted man in God’s stead.
-In the course of us humans experiencing God’s work, no matter how great our experiences, understandings and enlightenment from the Holy Spirit benefit other people, they cannot be treated as God’s word but can only be used as a reference.
-Just like Paul, Peter and Matthew at that time, they were all used by God but they were not the incarnate God.
-Although their letters are beneficial and constructive for brothers and sisters in the churches, they cannot be said to be the words of the Holy Spirit.
+The work and word of God cannot be replaced by any corrupted man’s work and word.
+In the course of us humans experiencing God’s work, no matter how great our experiences, understanding and enlightenment from the Holy Spirit benefit other people, they cannot be treated as God’s word but can only be used as a reference.
+Just like Paul, Peter and Matthew at that time, although their letters were beneficial and constructive, they cannot be said to be the words of the Holy Spirit.
 This is undoubtable!
 The words of God are the expression of God’s disposition and all that He has and is.
 They are the reality of positive things and can be man’s life.
-Words spoken by man that conform with the truth all come from man’s experience and understanding of God’s word and the truth, and all represent the stature of man at the time.
+Words spoken by man that conform with the truth all come from man’s experience and understanding of God’s word and the truth, and just represent the stature of man at the time.
 The words that conform with the truth can only provide people with a bit of help and benefit.
 They cannot be man’s life.
 Even with the enlightenment and illumination of the Holy Spirit, they are still man’s words, and cannot be compared with God’s word at all.